LinuxProgramador/Hash_crackV2/README.md

 bash install.sh
 python3 Hasher.py [-i, -t, -e, -r, -w, -m, ...]

+## NOTE

+If you encounter installation issues on Ubuntu, it is recommended to use a Python virtual environment.

+### Create a virtual environment

+    python3 -m venv path/to/venv

+### Install the project dependencies

+    path/to/venv/bin/python3 -m pip install -r linux_requirements.txt

+### Install the Whirlpool dependency

+    path/to/venv/bin/python3 -m pip install -e ./thirdparty_cracktools/python-whirlpool --use-pep517

+## Usage

+   path/to/venv/bin/python3 Hasher.py -i "your_hash_here"

 To access the help menu and see all available options:

 python3 Hasher.py -h